itsmeknt/emacs-config/README.md

 This is my personal emacs set up as of May 19, 2025.
 I use the following packages:

--Magit - git management
+1. Magit - git management
--imenu-list - source code outline
+2. imenu-list - source code outline
--corfu-terminal - code autocomplete
+3. corfu-terminal - code autocomplete
--vterm
+4. vterm
--treesitter - proper grammar parsing in Emacs, fixes code highlights and enables combobulate -combobulate - structured code navgiation and editing -eglot - LSP for code language analysis
+5. treesitter - proper grammar parsing in Emacs, fixes code highlights and enables combobulate
+6. combobulate - structured code navgiation and editing
+7. eglot - LSP for code language analysis
--eglot-booster + emacs-lsp-booster - faster eglot performance -gptel - simple and general LLM interface
+8. eglot-booster + emacs-lsp-booster - faster eglot performance
+9. gptel - simple and general LLM interface
--aidermacs - LLM with source code context for code-specific tasks
+10. aidermacs - LLM with source code context for code-specific tasks

 # Installation

-Install the following system dependencies, then add the init.el content into your init.el (typically `~/.emacs` or `~/.emacs.d/init.el`)
+Install the following system dependencies, then add the init.el content into your init.el file (typically `~/.emacs` itself or `~/.emacs.d/init.el`)

 ### System Dependencies